safe-global/safe-homepage/README.md

 *Tags*

 To add a new tag select the "Tag" section in the content model.
-There are two field in a tag: Name and Description.
+There are two fields in a tag: Name and Description.
 To allow a new tag, edit the "Name" property and add in the validation section the new value that should be accepted as a tag.

 *Categories*